 Should inference temperature settings change based on the gradient sensitivity finding?

-No. Petrova’s gradient-sensitivity result is a training-time problem.
+No. The paper’s gradient-sensitivity result is a training-time problem.
 At inference, temperature scaling still sharpens or flattens output distributions as intended.
 The concern is subtler: because models trained with softmax struggle to optimize in the low-temperature regime, the learned weights themselves may be suboptimal for tasks requiring sharp token discrimination.
 Setting a lower inference temperature does not fix weights that were trained poorly for that regime.
 The fix, if one is needed, would require changes to the training procedure or the normalization itself, not adjustments at serving time.